sleslein/chi-js-design-system-talk/presentation-v2.md

 <!--
 # Foundations

-Comment: These are the foundations of a design system.
-Color is pretty self explanatory.
-Typography refers to the text elements of your UI; the font and size of your text.
-Spacing refers to the white space elements.
-In CSS terms, thing padding, margins, flex/grid gaps etc. Any system of even a small significance is going to logos, and icons too.
+- Question: What do we constrain?
+    - Typography:  Fonts and font sizes
+    - Colors:  Pretty self explanatory:
+    - Spacing: margin, padding, gaps in flex/gird containers

-Comment:  One chief goal of the foundations is to ensure visual consistency across the whole system.
+- One chief goal of the foundations is to ensure visual consistency across the whole system.
 Design system and application system.

-Note: We will focus on Typography, colors, and spacing.
+- We will focus on Typography, colors, and spacing.

-Comment:  Seems pretty straight forward right?
-I think you'll see the picture is bigger than you might realize.
+- Seems pretty straight forward right?  -
+   - Bigger picture than you realize.
 -->

 # What do we constrain?